 "You're supposed to," she said, jumping up as the train lurched over a particularly rickety piece of track.
 "I think I'm going to be sick."
 Grabbing the overhead luggage rail for support, Dominique saw both boys automatically recoil from the corner of her dizzied vision, with Lysander unconsciously covering the remainder of their Cauldron Cakes with a hand.

 "Could you er-?"

-"Yeah, yeah I'm going," she struggled towards the door, shooting a scowl Lysander's way.
+"Yeah, yeah I'm going," she struggled towards the door, scowling Lysander's way.
 "If you need me I'll be in the lavatory, keeling over the toilet to die.
 I ask you both to remember me as I was – young, carefree, generous, an incredible chaser-"